 Ultimately, universities must focus upon licensing for the many (perhaps hundreds of thousands of) uses that go beyond fair use.
-We must learn more about transactionally based and subscription licenses, assess their strengths and weaknesses, and know when to exploit each type to most efficiently promote copyright compliance.
+We must learn more about transaction based and subscription licenses, assess their strengths and weaknesses, and know when to exploit each type to most efficiently promote copyright compliance.

-We also must provide support for staff who must negotiate license agreements for initial access to electronic works.
+We also must provide support for staff who must negotiate license agreements for access to electronic works.
 If we acquire sufficient access upfront, we may not need additional permissions for the uses that we know we'll need to make of electronic works.

-Our first strategy for complying with copyright law must be educating our faculty, staff and students to be better consumers of copyrighted materials, more responsible in their use of others' works and careful in their exercise of statutory exemptions.
+Our first strategy for complying with copyright law must be educating our faculty, staff and students to be better consumers of copyrighted materials, more responsible in their use of others' works, and careful in their exercise of statutory exemptions.

 But we also must make it easier for faculty, staff and students to get permission to make uses of others' works when statutory exemptions do not apply.
 We must establish quick, easy and reliable links with copyright clearance centers, negotiate subscription licenses where they would be advantageous and acquire access in digital materials that is sufficient to obviate the need for additional permissions to use such licensed electronic information.

 So, our compliance strategies should include:

 Policy and Procedure Issues